Why Refer Your Eye Care Patients to Us?

 John came to Specialty Contact Lens Center At Atkinson Eye Care seeking a solution for his Keratoconus, which affected both his eyes.
 He had recently undergone a corneal transplant and had a corneal graft for his Keratoconus.

-In order to improve John’s visual acuity, Dr. William Atkinson and Dr. Elizabeth Atkinson did the following:
+In order to improve John’s visual acuity, Dr. Elizabeth Atkinson and Dr. Jay Patel did the following: